Pitmairen/jinja-simplesyntax/README.rst

 Overview
 ========

-This extension to jinja make it posible to end tags with just "end" instead of endif, endfor and so on.
+This extension to jinja make it possible to close tags with just "end" instead of endif, endfor and so on.
+It can be mixed with normal end tags.

 It also works with line statements.